icarotelesdasilva/DestByte8/documentation/documentation.md

 The current reset behavior explicitly affects:

 * the Program Counter;
+* the register file;
 * register file write enable.

 The PC is set to:

 0x00

+During reset, T0–T7 are also explicitly reset to:

+T0–T7 = 0x00

 In addition, top.v prevents register file writes while reset is active: